OpenSlides/vote-decrypt/README.md

 ### With Docker

 The container needs a key file.
-As default, it lookt for it at `/run/secrets/vote_main_key` inside the container.
+As default, it look for it at `/run/secrets/vote_main_key` inside the container.
 Another file (from inside the container) can be choosen via the first argument.
 The file has to be mounted inside the docker container.